 Disclaimer: Partnerships & affiliate links help us create better content.
 Learn how.

 A virtual private network (VPN) like Surfshark provides the security and privacy that many users strive for.
-Drawing on expert reports and our own experience testing VPN software, we sifted through Surfshark’s extensive features and performance to help you decide if it’s the right solution for you.
+We sifted through Surfshark’s extensive features and performance to help you decide if it’s the right solution for you.